 First things first.
 Before you buy that plane ticket, or any ticket for that matter, for your trip, do your homework.

-Read about the place you’re about to visit: customs, best time to visit, interesting things to do or see, interesting or unique phenomena or events or happenings happening in that area, etc.
+Read about the place you’re about to visit: customs, the best time to visit, interesting things to do or see, interesting or unique phenomena or events or happenings happening in that area, etc.

 If traveling to a foreign country, learn a few words in the language of the country you’re about to visit.
 Mostly everybody living outside the English-speaking countries speaks English, oftentimes fluently.
-That said, addressing a local in their own language, even if using only a couple of words ( a greeting, for example, also learn how to say ‘please’ and ‘thank you’ in that particular language) goes a long way.
+That said, addressing a local in their own language, even if using only a couple of words ( a greeting, for example, also learning how to say ‘please’ and ‘thank you’ in that particular language) goes a long way.
 It not only helps you make a good (first) impression, but it can also open doors for you and, quite possibly, help put better connect with the right local guide who then can show you the best, off-the-beaten-path places to visit and photograph (for example).

-While doing your research you might end up learning about a unique phenomenon happening at a certain time of day, month, year.
+While doing your research you might end up learning about a unique phenomenon happening at a certain time of day, month, or year.
 It goes without saying, but plan your trip or schedule your day around that event, if you want to capture it.
 Figure out how and when it’s best to get there and photograph it.

 For example, when preparing for my trip to Hawaii, I was looking through a travel book about Hawaii.
-That’s how I learned about the Brocken spectre optical illusion that could be observed, if you’re lucky enough, from the top of Haleakala (Haleakala National Park, in Maui) at or around sunset.
+That’s how I learned about the Brocken spectre optical illusion that could be observed if you’re lucky enough, from the top of Haleakala (Haleakala National Park, in Maui) at or around sunset.
 And so, I read some more about the Brocken spectre and glanced at a few images, and then planned on arriving at the summit way before sunset.
 As the sun started to set, I started to look for the spectre.
 Luckily for me, the Brocken spectre showed itself.
-And I did capture it, first with my telephoto lens then with my wide-angle lens, and also with my iPhone.
+And I did capture it, first with my telephoto lens, and then with my wide-angle lens, and also with my iPhone.

 Or, again, do your homework, research, and invest in activities that would allow you to see the places you’re visiting, and the world, from a new perspective.
 For example, invest in an aerial tour or boat tour or the like, if you’re interested in taking a few shots that you’d not be able to capture otherwise.